How to Build an MVP: A Step-by-Step Guide by Uptech

 The good news is that you don’t necessarily have to take this journey all by yourself.

-With 10 years of experience building products for startups, we understand the importance of having a trusted team all along.
+With 10 years of experience providing MVP development services and building products for startups, we understand the importance of having a trusted team all along.
 We know how to lead your idea from the MVP stage to the complete realization of the product that people need.
-In addition, we know how to mitigate any challenges related to the process.
+In addition, we know how to mitigate any challenges related to the process

 The Yaza team came to us with an idea to create a social app with a visualized map of places that groups of friends might like, so that it would be easy to find places to visit.
 To ensure the product was going to solve a problem, the Uptech team took a step back and went through a customer and problem validation process.